davidcopperfield-magicman/BaaS/README.md

 2. set up a Multichain blockchain using a pre-defined configuration

-3. set up an FTP server

-4. set up Multichain web demo
+3. set up Multichain web demo

-5. set up Multichain Explorer
+4. set up Multichain Explorer

-6. set up the Vote App, a simple blockchain powered app for voting.
+5. set up the Vote App, a simple blockchain powered app for voting.